symbol/symbol-docs/source/concepts/mosaic.rst

 To create a mosaic, accounts have to pay a rental fee in addition to the :doc:`transaction fee <fees>`.
 The fees will be deducted from the account's balance after the announcement of a valid **MosaicDefinitionTransaction**.

-By default, registering a mosaic in the public network has an :ref:`initial cost <config-network-properties>` of ``0.0005 nem.xem``.
+By default, registering a mosaic in Catapult's public network has an :ref:`initial cost <config-network-properties>` of ``0.0005 nem.xem``.
 However, **the network dynamically adjusts the mosaic rental fee** over time.

 To calculate the effective rental fee, the network multiplies the default value set in the configuration by the :doc:`median network multiplier <harvesting>` over last :ref:`maxRollBackBlocks <config-network-properties>`.
 In case there are zero multipliers, these are replaced by the :ref:`defaultDynamicFeeMultiplier <config-network-properties>` before the median calculation.